Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

 We are working on to automatically generate everything right now, but currently we still need some manual work to get a releasable package.
 Here're the steps of how to get the package.

-1. **Add Typescript emitter dependency in package.json**
+1. **Add TypeScript emitter dependency in package.json**

-   In Cadl project, modify `package.json` to add dependency for Typescript emitter, then run `npm install` again to install `@azure-tools/cadl-typescript`.
+   In Cadl project, modify `package.json` to add dependency for TypeScript emitter, then run `npm install` again to install `@azure-tools/cadl-typescript`.

    ```json
    "dependencies": {